Take a seat, suiteSheets

 Get Set Up

-Download our free .xlsx template and open it in Excel or Google Sheets, or incorporate our overview tab into your existing spreadsheet using our detailed instructions.
+Download our free .xlsx template and open it in Excel or Google Sheets, or incorporate our Overview sheet into your existing spreadsheet using our detailed instructions.

 Maintain Your Records

 Update your spreadsheet throughout the quarter as income and expenses occur.
-The overview tab automatically calculates cumulative totals from 6 April.
+The Overview sheet automatically calculates cumulative totals from 6 April.

 Upload and Submit

-When a submission is due, pay £20 (once, covers all 4 quarters) then log in and upload your spreadsheet.
-We read your overview tab, display the figures for verification, then send to HMRC securely.
+When a submission is due, log in to upload your spreadsheet.
+Pay once for the tax year.
+We read your Overview sheet, display the figures for verification, then send to HMRC securely.

 Resubmit if Needed